ksntcrq/anothervyou/src/pages/posts/abandoned-georgia/en.md

 ![Tsdo](../../../images/georgia/tsdo.jpg)

+Tsdo, a small town perched in the mountain, with the last rays of the sun reflecting on the background mountains.

 The old soviet building, nested in the Borjomi valley, in the very centre of the country, probably accommodates more inhabitants than the entire Tsdo.
 The city is known for its sparkling mineral water and the impeccable park surrounding its source.
 This is the reason why obsolete soviet sanatoriums are still standing in the neighbouring cities.
 The block of flats, darkened by the smoke escaping its balconies, reign over one of them.
 Its mosaics are wonderfully well kept; the apartments, however, a bit less.
 If some floors are deserted, some others do are still used: from the fifth storey, a really old woman, who used to live in Abkhazia when USSR was still standing, asks us to come over.

 ![Soviet building](../../../images/georgia/soviet-building.jpg)

+Soviet building in the Borjomi gorge.

 The ground floor, which will probably never be finished, is open to the outside and covered in white dust.
 Before finding any life form, levels deprived of light and stuck at the time of their construction come one after the other.
 After welcoming us on the staircase platform, from where she called, the grandmother invites us into her home.
 The only room consists of three beds, two chairs and a table, on which a kettle lays.
 After putting a few bills in her neighbour's hand, he scurries to climb up the stairs and buy soluble coffee and chocolate waffles.
 Meanwhile, the water boils and the grandmother laughs between to unintelligible stories, as they are told in Russian.
 The flat is now a mill where children and parents come and try to communicate with us - smiles and gestures are sometimes better than speaking.
 When leaving, a dozen kids hold us to play with them: from what should have been a short stop, several hours will lengthen in a childish euphoria.

 ![Soviet building](../../../images/georgia/soviet-building-2.jpg)

+Man hanging up his laundry on his balcony.

 Back on the road, the freedom that renting a car gives allows us to discover other abandoned gems.
 Gas stations, churches or farms, part of these buildings are sometimes still used.
 This is true for a school, near Gori, of which the facade indicates a double life as it has a clear demarcation between concrete and fresh pink paint.
 A few kilometres away is Uplistsikhe, an impressing troglodyte heritage that Christians took over; Norther, at the border with separatist South Ossetia, a bizarre religious parade will take place when we are there.
 A good reason to write another story in the future...